 Short-term Care Quality

-This facility also excelled in the area of short-term care, where it received a score of A. Few facilities performed better in this category.
-In computing our short-term care ratings, we assess the facility's skilled nursing services, including those performed by registered nurses, occupational therapists, physical therapists and other types of therapists.
-The objective is to create a barometer for sizing up the rehabilitation services of various nursing homes.
-Fortunately, it appear that this facility has registered nurses on staff.
+Compounding its strong profile, this nursing home also was awarded an excellent short-term care score, with a score of A. In determining these short-term care scores, we quantify the nursing home's skilled nursing services, including those performed by registered nurses, respiratory therapists, physical therapists and other types of skilled professionals.
+Our objective is to formulate a measure for comparing the rehabilitation services of different facilities.
+Fortunately, it appear that this facility employs registered nurses.
 Not all facilities employs these skilled professionals.
-However, based on the information this nursing home provided, it does not look like the facility employs physical therapists.
-The last item we looked at in this area is the number of residents who were able to leave the facility and return to the community.
-We discovered that 5.3 percent of this facility's residents returned home.
+However, according to the information this nursing home provided, they do not appear to employ physical therapists.
+Finally, we looked at the number of patients who ultimately were able to return home from this facility.
+We found that 5.3 percent of this facility's patients were able to return home.

 Long-term Care Quality